 NOTE 2: Equal priorities between RATs are not supported.

 The UE shall not consider any black listed cells as candidate for cell reselection.

+If white lists are configured for a certain frequency, the UE shall only consider white listed cells as candidates for cell reselection on that frequency.

 The UE shall inherit the priorities provided by dedicated signalling and the remaining validity time (i.e. T320 in NR and E-UTRA), if configured, at inter-RAT cell (re)selection.